MartinLBeacham/Modash/README.md

 4. has.js
 5. inRange.js
 6. invert.js
-7. rangeFunctionArgSwitch.js -- helper function for other modules in pack
+7. pad.js
+8. word.js
+9. rangeFunctionArgSwitch.js

 ## How to Use

-*Modularizing functions is still a WIP.*

-Process for importing using Node:
+### Process for importing using Node:

 &nbsp;&nbsp;&nbsp;&nbsp;`require("Modash");`